ntutcwm/autograding-python-knn/README.md

 # Homework: Building a KNN Classifier

 K Nearest Neighbor (KNN) is a simple and effective algorithm.
-In this homework, we will implement a simple KNN classifier and use it classify Iris flower data.
+In this homework, we will implement a simple KNN classifier and use it to classify Iris flower data.

 ## K Nearest Neighbor (KNN)